Dazcam/Bioinformatics-tutorials/pages/snakemake/05_using_R_within_container.md

+---
+layout: page
+title: Using R within a container
+description: Using R within a container
+---

 Although there are several ways to run R scripts via snakemake, when trying to run R scripts in a shared environment one can often encounter irresovable issues with package dependancies, see [add link]().
 There are several causes: